0exp/redis_queued_locks/README.md

   - `false` by default;
 - `block` - (optional) `[Block]`
   - A block of code that should be executed after the successfully acquired lock.
-  - If block is **passed** the obtained lock will be released after the block execution or it's ttl (what will happen first);
+  - If block is **passed** the obtained lock will be released after the block execution or its ttl (what will happen first);
-  - If block is **not passed** the obtained lock will be released after it's ttl;
+  - If block is **not passed** the obtained lock will be released after its ttl;
   - If you want the block to have a TTL too and this TTL to be the same as TTL of the lock use `timed: true` option (`rql.lock("my_lock", timed: true, ttl: 5_000) { ... }`)